stripe/stripe-go/WIPv73Changelog.md

   }
   ```

-- `AccountSettingsParams.BACSDebitPayments`, `AccountSettingsBACSDebitPaymentsParams`, `AccountSettingsParams.Dashboard`, and `AccountSettingsDashboardParams` (Note: `BACSDebitPayments` and `Dashboard` are still available on `AccountSettings`, but they're not available as parameters for any of the methods)
+- ``AccountSettingsParams.Dashboard` and `AccountSettingsDashboardParams` (Note: `Dashboard` are still available on `AccountSettings`, but it's not available as parameters for any of the methods)
 - `AccountCompany.RegistrationNumber` (Note: `RegistrationNumber` is still available on `AccountCompanyParams`, but is not returned in the response)
 - `BalanceTransactionStatus`.
 It was meant to be an enum, but none of the enum values were defined, so it was just an alias for string.
 - `CardParams.AccountType`. `AccountType` does not exist on any client method for Card.
 It does on BankAccount, which is similar.
-- `Charge.ExchangeRate` and `CaptureParams.ExchangeRate`. `ExchangeRate` does not exist on Charge.
 - `id` param from CheckoutSessions `ListLineItems`.
 Use `CheckoutSessionListLineItemsParams.Session` instead.

   ```go